 Metastatic Breast Cancer Network (MBCN) is an advocacy organization that provides information and resources for people living with MBC, and champions research and clinical trials.
 MBCN provides a number of peer-to-peer support opportunities, including:

-METAvivor is dedicated to the specific fight of women and men living with stage 4 metastatic breast cancer.
+METAvivor is dedicated to the specific fight of women and men living with stage 4 MBC.

 SHARE Cancer Support's mission is to create and sustain a supportive network and community of women affected by cancer.

-SHARE offers support groups every month for women with metastatic breast cancer, over the phone and in-person, including a group for young women with MBC.
+SHARE offers support groups every month for women with MBC, over the phone and in-person, including a group for young women with MBC.

 For a Spanish-language MBC group, visit latina.sharecancersupport.org.